Tanzania Safari Tours, Tanzania Safaris, Luxury African Safaris, Best African Safari Tours, Kilimanjaro Climb, Zanzibar Vacation holidays

 13. Elephant Migration – Botswana, Namibia, and Zimbabwe

-Largest mammal migration in the world
+The largest mammal migration in the world

-The world’s largest mammal migration is a debate between the Kasanka Bat Migration in Zambia and the Great Nile Migration in South Sudan: Other 5 of the best wildlife migrations in Africa – See wildebeest, zebra, whales, turtles & bats close up en mass in a spectacle.
+The world’s largest mammal migration is a debate between the Kasanka Bat Migration in Zambia and the Great Nile Migration in South Sudan: Other 5 of the best wildlife migrations in Africa – See wildebeest, zebra, whales, turtles & bats close up en masse in a spectacle.

 Kasanka Bat Migration